 North West Refining is a 50 per cent owner in the North West Redwater Partnership.
 Canadian Natural Upgrading Limited, a wholly owned subsidiary of Canadian Natural Resources Limited, also owns 50 per cent of the Partnership.

-The Partnership is building the Sturgeon Refinery, the first greenfield refinery to be built in Canada since 1984.
+The Partnership built and operates the Sturgeon Refinery, the first greenfield refinery to be built in Canada since 1984.
 It is also the world’s first refinery designed to capture CO2 process emissions from the outset.

 It is no secret that Albertans and Canadians rely heavily on energy resource revenue.
 Our energy resources have, in large part, made possible the quality of life we enjoy.
 North West Refining believes our energy resources can continue to allow us to build a prosperous future for generations to come – but only if we do things differently.
 We have to exceed today’s requirements and set the high standards that the future will demand, particularly for greenhouse gases but really in every part of what we make and how we make it.